USS Brevard: Post-war return Stateside and decommissioning

 On 22 January 1946, Brevard left Shanghai and sailed for the United States.
 On that day, beginning at 1520 Brevard crew rescued 4,296 Japanese civilian repatriots from the ship Enoshima Maru as it sank near Shanghai.
 Later called an incredible "act of humanity" by the Embassy of Japan, this rescue was completed by 1550—in less than 30 minutes—and is listed by Guinness for "Most people rescued at sea. (civilians)".
 [NOTE: Guinness has date wrong.
 22 January 1946 is correct and taken directly from RESTRICTED copies of ship's record of this event.]

 She stopped at Pearl Harbor from 16 February to 2 March.
 She then continued her voyage to the west coast, reaching San Francisco, California, on 14 March.
-Although slated to proceed thence to Norfolk, Virginia, to be returned to the Maritime Commission and be laid up in the James River, Virginia, to relieve the workload of yards on the U.S. East Coast, Brevard received orders the next day to proceed instead to Olympia, Washington, where she was decommissioned and returned to the Maritime Commission on 3 July 1946.
+Although slated to proceed thence to Norfolk, Virginia, to be returned to the United States Maritime Commission and be laid up in the James River, Virginia, to relieve the workload of yards on the U.S. East Coast, Brevard received orders the next day to proceed instead to Olympia, Washington, where she was decommissioned and returned to the Maritime Commission on 3 July 1946.
 Her name was struck from the Navy list on 8 October 1946.